180D-FW-2021/Team1/README.md

 mainPi.py: this file, and others in the `comms` subdirectory, are adapted from lab 3.

+pose.py: this file, and others in the `pose_detection_code` subdirectory, are adapted from lab 1.

+speech_processing.py: this file, and others in the `speech` subdirectory, are adapted from lab 4.

 Further credits can be found in the READMEs of each subdirectory.